 When do you stop pumping?

-That's up to you.
-There's no right or wrong time; listen to your body and situation.
+You decide that yourself.
+There is no right or wrong moment; listen to your body and situation.

 Finally

 Breastfeeding and pumping are personal processes.
 What works for one person may not suit another.
-Hopefully, this guide helps you confidently make choices that align with your life and that of your baby.
+Hopefully, this guide helps you make confident choices that align with your life and that of your baby.

 Love,